531688EL/gimel/README.md

 # The Gimel Programming Language
-God's actual programming language in Hebrew.
+God's actual programming language is Hebrew.